TadiT7/treble_experimentations_wiki/OnePlus-Nord-N200.md

 Same as the Nord N100.
-WiFi, camera, calls, speakers, bluetooth works of the box.
+WiFi, camera, calls, speakers, bluetooth works out of the box.
 Headphone jack doesn't seem to function and may require additional configuration.